-Many of our research supervisors have internationally recognised expertise in a range of research methodologies and frequently work across subject areas.
+Many of our research supervisors have internationally recognised expertise in a range of research methodologies and frequently work across subject areas so, for example, research supervision can take place around the intersections of Education and Health and Sport and Psychology.
 We support students with a vibrant seminar and workshop calendar of events and sits within a and broader university research community where a very wide range of activity and support takes place.

 Applicants for a research degree shall normally hold either: